-But ultimately none of this will happen without you the shooter being involved.
+As I said before - none of this will be possible without you the shooter.
 So, remember to tick the box to indicate with country you are eligible to shoot for on the entry forms and approach the various captains and make them aware that you are interested in representing your country.
-And helps us grow this sport that we love.
+And helps us continue to grow this sport that we love.